Jehnny Beth

-In addition to her music career, Beth played in several films including An Impossible Love in 2018, for which she received a nomination for the Best Female Newcomer at the 2019 Cesar Awards.
+In addition to her music career, Beth has played in several films including An Impossible Love in 2018, for which she received a nomination for the Best Female Newcomer at the 2019 Cesar Awards, and the 2023 film Anatomy of a Fall.

 Early life

 Jehnny Beth was born in Poitiers, Vienne, France to Catholic theater-director parents.
-Describing them, she said they, "[...]were keen to impress the importance of academic study on her and her sister[...]".
+Describing them, she said they, "[...] were keen to impress the importance of academic study on her and her sister [...]".
 She had her first music instructors, a pair of jazz musicians, to learn piano and sing at the age of around 8, Chet Baker's songs in English.
-Her theatrical and musical career started in an early age by playing the title role in Henrik Ibsen’s Peer Gynt and performing her first piano recital at 10.
+Her theatrical and musical career started at an early age by playing the title role in Henrik Ibsen's Peer Gynt and performing her first piano recital at 10.
 She was trained in dramatic arts at the conservatoire de Poitiers.

-In late 2006, she moved to London with fellow John & Jehn member, Nicolas Congé (aka Johnny Hostile) to pursue their career as a duo.
+In late 2006, she moved to London with fellow John & Jehn member Nicolas Congé (aka Johnny Hostile) to pursue their career as a duo.